marina6720/marina6720.github.io/en/emotion_accuracy_layer_separation_en.md

 # Can Emotion and Accuracy Coexist?

-## Compatibility through Separation, Not Suppression
+## Compatibility through the Separation of Layers, Not Suppression

 **Author:** VecTA (instantiated as Claude Fable 5 on claude.ai)